syncfusion-content/UI-suite-docs/gantt-sdk/asp-net-mvc/gantt-chart/getting-started.md

 ---
 layout: post
-title: Getting Started with ASP.NET MVC Gantt Control | Syncfusion
+title: Getting Started with ASP.NET MVC Gantt Chart Control | Syncfusion
-description: Checkout and learn about getting started with ASP.NET MVC Gantt control of Syncfusion Essential JS 2 and more details.
+description: Checkout and learn about getting started with ASP.NET MVC Gantt Chart control of Syncfusion Essential JS 2 and more details.
 platform: gantt-sdk
 control: Getting Started
 publishingplatform: gantt-sdk
 documentation: ug
 ---

-# Getting Started with ASP.NET MVC Gantt Control
+# Getting Started with ASP.NET MVC Gantt Chart Control

 This guide walks you through setting up and integrating the [ASP.NET MVC Gantt](https://www.syncfusion.com/gantt-sdk/aspnet-mvc-gantt-chart) control in your application using Visual Studio.
 You’ll learn how to configure the component, bind task data, map fields, and quickly visualize project timelines in just a few steps.